Design Science

 Certifications & Trust Signals

-• Presents expertise at industry events like the HFES Health Care Symposium.
+• Participates in industry events such as the HFES Health Care Symposium.
 Source

 “HFES Health Care Symposium 2025: Pushing Boundaries and Questioning Traditions”